urbainzotcha/git_tutorial/README.md

 Receiving objects: 100% (33/33), 42.19 KiB | 1.24 MiB/s, done.
 Resolving deltas: 100% (6/6), done.
 ```
+where `username` has to be replaced with your own Github username.

 ## View Repository Contents
 ```bash